NorthBridge/playbook/Windows_Install_Instructions.md

     	}
 	}

-This is assuming that you are using user postgres with password postgres with port 5432 and database northbr6_devwaterwheel.
-However you can use whatever you like so long as things match.
-In this tutorial we will be using the above stated assumptions.
+*Make sure that your user, password, host, and port match how everything is set up on postgres on your local machine.
+Name corresponds to the name of the database which we create below in the next section:

 Create the database north6_devwaterwheel by running the following SQL command (you can use psql or any client of your choice).
 First you must sign into the postgres user (if prompt for a password when getting into the postgres superuser type in your computer password:

-	sudo su - postgres
-	psql
+	psql -U postgres
 	create database northbr6_devwaterwheel;

-After you are done with setting up the database you can log out by Ctrl+D twice OR until you see that your back in your virtual environment, you see (playbook).
+After you are done with setting up the database you can log out by running exit() & you see that your back in your virtual environment, you see (playbook).
 You should always see (playbook) unless in postgres.

-*In case you need to change your password for user posgres:

-	sudo -u postgres psql postgres

-Now that you are connected to psql you can change your password to 'postgres':

-	\password postgres

 ###5) Configure Django